 From teleportation to air strikes, gas traps to jump pads, Apex Legends has many unusual ways to humiliate and dominate your opponent.
-Its lineup of legends is now 18-strong (thanks to the latest addition to Apex Legends, Seer) and they’ve all got their quirks.
+Its lineup of legends is now 19-strong (thanks to the latest addition to Apex Legends, Ash) and they’ve all got their quirks.

 While the design or kit of a legend can be enough to convince players to use them, many stick with their legend for one reason and one reason only: they’re bloody great at picking up kills and securing wins with them in the battle royale.
-But as we head into the new season, which not only introduces Seer but also a new look World’s Edge, which legends are the best?
+But as we head into Season 11: Escape, which not only introduces Ash but also a brand new map in Storm Point, which legends are the best?

 Well, here we’ll try to answer that question.
 Obviously, some players will be more comfortable and effective with the abilities of certain legends, but there are a select few that are pretty hard to beat in most situations.
 This tier list does take into account our opinions of which legends are the best, but we’ve also weaved some science in there too with stats on pick rates and kills.